 - Wait to see what the French government’s requirements will be?

-- Apply for nationality of another EU country if eligible?
+- Apply for citizenship of another EU country if eligible?

 As far as I am concerned, doing nothing is not an option.